jaredcwhite/jaredwhite_website/src/_posts/articles/2021/2021-11-14-3-vital-landmarks-on-road-to-success.md

 You’re likely familar with this concept.
 It’s all about the relationship between _depth_ of knowledge and _breadth_ of knowledge.

-> “ The vertical bar on the letter T represents the depth of related skills and expertise in a single field, whereas the horizontal bar is the ability to collaborate across disciplines with experts in other areas and to apply knowledge in areas of expertise other than one's own.” –[Wikipedia](https://en.wikipedia.org/wiki/T-shaped_skills)
+> “The vertical bar on the letter T represents the depth of related skills and expertise in a single field, whereas the horizontal bar is the ability to collaborate across disciplines with experts in other areas and to apply knowledge in areas of expertise other than one's own.” –[Wikipedia](https://en.wikipedia.org/wiki/T-shaped_skills)

 You could be a software engineer with a broad amount of knowledge about the field in general, but have a deep well of knowledge in a particular technology or technique.
 You could be an artist with a broad amount of knowledge about a wide variety of media and traditions, but specialize in one distinct form of art.